They Had Names

 Illustration of the 1870 census with Holcombe's name crossed out

-These stories have emerged from the historical records and need to be told.
-Find the stories of a legal, interracial marriage in 1828, Liberty County enslaved people sent to Liberia, the forged 1870 census, the courage of Black voters in 1868, and more.
+A legal, interracial marriage in 1828, Liberty County enslaved people sent to Liberia, the forged 1870 census, the courage of Black voters in 1868, and more.

 Illustration of stories about people from Liberty County